Saturday, September 23, 2023

 This later Revisited segment (which takes up the final half hour of the movie) also contains a clip from a (then) recent public screening of All American High, which played on a double bill with Fast Times at Ridgemont High.
 While on-stage for a Q & A with Amy Heckerling (Director of Fast Times), Rosenfeld asked the crowd if anyone from that Torrance class was in attendance, and was thrilled when a good number of people stood up!

 The highlight of the Revisited sequence, though, was sitting down with Rauhala and her family in Finland as they watched the movie.
-With her kids playfully taunting her, Rauhala got to see her teenage self again, and even remarks that it seems like it all could have all happened “six months ago”.
+With her kids playfully taunting her, Rauhala got to see her teenage self again, and even remarks that it seems like it could have all happened “six months ago”.
 To see the look on her face, the emotion in her eyes, was priceless.

 All American High Revisited is one of those movies, one of those experiences, that reminds me why I so love the cinema.